• Skip to primary navigation

 Spring is sprung and asparagus season has started here in Northern Italy!
 There are so many delish pasta with asparagus recipes but this poached salmon and asparagus lasagne al forno is one you are definitely going to want to try!

-poached salmon and asparagus lasagne al forno one portion on white plate
+Poached salmon and asparagus lasagne al forno (lasagna).

-They make asparagus frittata and crepes and asparagus risotto is practically a staple here this time of year.
-And, of course, asparagus find their way into numerous pasta dishes, like this to-die-for poached salmon and asparagus lasagne.
+They make asparagus frittata and crepes and asparagus risotto is practically a staple here in Northern Italy this time of year.
+And, of course, asparagus find their way into numerous pasta dishes, like this to-die-for poached salmon and asparagus lasagna.

-poached salmon and asparagus lasagne al forno one portion on white plate with plum blossom
+Poached salmon and asparagus lasagne al forno (lasagna).

 Some asparagus history.